History of Indiana: Women's organizing and activism

 White middle-class Indiana women learned organizational skills through the suffrage and temperance movements.
 By the 1890s they were applying their new skills to the needs of their home communities, by organizing women's clubs, the combined literary activity with social activism focused on such needs as public health, sanitation, and good schools.
 Hoosier women worked at both the state and local level to materialize Progressive Era reforms.
 In Lafayette, for example, the suffragists concentrated in the Lafayette Franchise League, while those oriented toward social concerns worked through the Lafayette Charity Organization Society (LCOS), the Free Kindergarten and Industrial School Association (FKISA), and the Martha Home.
 Albion Fellows Bacon led statewide and national efforts at housing reform.
 A native of Evansville, Bacon worked to pass tenement and housing legislation in Indiana in 1909, 1913, and 1917.
 She also held leadership roles in Indiana Child Welfare Association; the Child Welfare Committee, a part of the Women's Section of the Indiana State Council of Defense; the Indiana Conference of Charities and Corrections, and the Juvenile Advisory Commission of Indiana's Probation Department.
-Women in Indiana would officially gain the right to vote in 1920 when the 19th Amendment was ratified for the United States constitution.
+Women were given the right to vote in 1920 when the Nineteenth Amendment to the United States Constitution was ratified.